 Here’s a demo of our a programmed drum pattern

 Learn How a Real Drummer Plays

-Having recorded scores of drummers over the last 15 years I've gained a lot of experience regarding what a human being can and cannot do with a drum kit.
+Having recorded scores of drummers over the last 15 years we’ve gained a lot of experience regarding what a human being can and cannot do with a drum kit.
 Staying true to these limitations when programming drums really adds a sense of authenticity to your drum sequences.
-If you are new to drum programming let me share my experience and knowledge with you.
-Let's start with the basics:
+If you are new to drum programming let us share our experience and knowledge with you.
+Let’s start with the basics:

 1 – The 4 Limb Rule